A General Theory of Propositional Modal Bundled Modalities: Introduction

 The structure of the paper is as follows.
 In Section \ref{sec.language}, we introduce the general language and semantics for bundled modalities.
 Then, in Section \ref{sec.bisimulation}, we show how to uniformly define bisimulations for bundled modalities and prove a Hennessy-Milner theorem for the resulting bisimulations.
-In Section \ref{sec.convex}, we introduce the notion of convex bundles, characterize their expressivity, and also introduce a novel notion of \emph{convex neighborhood logic}, which lies between minimal neighborhood logic and monotonic neighborhood logic.
-Then, in Section \ref{sec.cases}, to illustrate our recipe for axiomatizations, we offer complete axiomatizations for three concrete bundled modalities: the ``someone knows'' bundle $\bigvee_{a \in A} \Box_a \phi$ \cite{AT-2021-SK,YD-2023-SKWA} over $S5$-models, the ``disagreement in group'' bundle $\bigvee_{a, b \in A} \Box_a \phi \wedge \Box_b \neg \phi$ over $KD45$-models, and the ``belief without knowledge'' bundle $B \phi \wedge \neg K \phi$ over $S4.2$-models (and also $S4F$-models).
+In Section \ref{sec.convex}, we introduce the notion of PN-independent bundles, characterize their expressivity, and also introduce a novel notion of \emph{convex neighborhood logic},\footnote{ The same kind of logic is also discussed in \cite{AT-2021-SK}.} which lies between minimal neighborhood logic and monotonic neighborhood logic, and abstracts the core feature shared by all PN-independent bundles.
+Then, in Section \ref{sec.cases}, to illustrate our recipe for axiomatizations, we offer complete axiomatizations for three concrete bundled modalities: the ``someone knows'' bundle $\bigvee_{a \in A} \Box_a \phi$ \cite{AT-2021-SK,YD-2023-SKWA} over $S5$-models, the ``disagreement within group'' bundle $\bigvee_{a, b \in A} \Box_a \phi \wedge \Box_b \neg \phi$ (which generalizes the two-agent case \cite{TP-2018-SBD}) over $KD45$-models, and the ``belief without knowledge'' bundle $B \phi \wedge \neg K \phi$ over $S4.2$-models (and also $S4F$-models).
 To our knowledge, none of them is available in the literature.
 Finally, in Section \ref{sec.conclusion}, we summarize our results and suggest some directions for future work.